imagej/imagej.github.io/_pages/develop/git/reflogs.md

         check-class-versions: do not delete the temporary macro file

         check-class-versions creates a temporary macro file which is then executed in headless mode.
-However, when falling back on MacOSX, it was deleted before ImageJ saw it.
+However, when falling back on macOS, it was deleted before ImageJ saw it.

         Signed-off-by: Johannes Schindelin <johannes.schindelin@gmx.de>